ellioh-thoto/ellioh-thoto.github.com/_posts/2012-12-26-manage_git_repository_under_dropbox.md

 ###1.
 Dropbox###

 You must first have a Dropbox account and install the application on your computer.
-Once you have you Dropbox directory synchronized, you can considere you "git server" is ready for the job.
+Once you have you Dropbox directory synchronized, you can considere your "git server" is ready for the job.

 ###2.
 The repository###

 Then create the git repository.
-On Windows (sometimes we can't choice to be free... :'( ) you can use a Git+.
+On Windows (sometimes we can't choice to be free... :'-( ) you can use a Git+.
 This cool application provides a unix-like terminal powerded by Cygwin tool.

 {% highlight bash %}